-From the year 1953, yearly bibliographies have been available in Kokugo-nenkan.
+From the year 1953, yearly bibliographies have been available in Kokugo-Nenkan.

-II.6.5.
+II.6.7.
 Kokugo-Nenkan - Japanese Language Studies: Annual Survey and Bibliography

-1954-.
-Shuei Shuppan, Dainippontosho Publishing Co., Ltd. (秀英 出版,大日本図書)
+1954- .
+Shuei Shuppan, Dainippontosho Publishing Co., Ltd. (秀英出版,大日本図書)

-In order to record all the opinions and surveys on language and to provide a basic source for the improvement of linguistic life, this yearbook has been edited since 1953.
-The main parts are: "A View" clarifying the movement of each field in linguistics and in the linguistic life of the people; a "Bibliography" listing books, magazines and main newspaper articles about the Japanese language published during the year; "General News", mentioning the organizations and activities of linguistic Institutes; a "List of Persons" who are studying the Japanese language, language problems, language education and some other problems related to Japanese, an index to authors, and "Sources" presenting some important data for the study of Japanese.
+In order to record all the opinions and surveys on Japanese language and to provide a basic source for the improvement of linguistic life in Japan, publication of this yearbook began in 1954.
+The main parts were: An Overview clarifying trends in each field in linguistics and in the linguistic life of the people; a Bibliography listing books, magazines and main newspaper articles about the Japanese language published during the year, General News, including information about activities of linguistic institutes and a List of Persons engaged in the studies and education of Japanese language; an Index to authors; and Sources presenting data for the study of Japanese.